How does the British

 Our dedicated support network within the school nurtures students to gain the confidence they need to succeed in their language learning.
 This support aims to ensure students are readily able to access course content and progress to their potential, growing to become more technically able in the English language, not only in terms of grammatical accuracy but also the more complex aspects of understanding English, such as inference and the ability to summarise.

 Student progress is measured through regular assessment and senior students prepared for iELTS examination in preparation for their transition to higher education programmes of learning.
-The vast majority of our students come from international backgrounds where English is their second language yet, despite this, many of our alumni move on to study at world-class British universities such as Cardiff, Manchester, Imperial College London and Oxford Brooks, as well as prestigious international institutions such as Harvard University, USA.
+The vast majority of our students come from international backgrounds where English is their second language yet, despite this, many of our alumni move on to study at world-class British universities such as Cardiff, Manchester, Imperial College London and Oxford Brookes, as well as prestigious international institutions such as Harvard University, USA.